APatelUIUC/MobilePenroseTiler/web/README.md

 ## Mobile Tiling Studio (web app)

 This directory contains the Next.js implementation of the tiling playground.
-The app offers Penrose, triangular, parallelogram, and hexagonal tilings with per-pattern controls, Tailwind styling, and TypeScript types throughout.
+The app offers Penrose, Einstein hat, triangular, parallelogram, and hexagonal tilings with per-pattern controls, Tailwind styling, and TypeScript types throughout.

 ### Scripts